ferbonve/Invoice-Parser---Multi-Agent-LLM-System/README.md

 ASK FOR CODE: ferbonve@gmail.com

 > [!NOTE]
 > This README was written with AI assistance for documentation purposes only.
-The system itself — the ensemble design, the conditional OCR routing, the mathematical validator and the full implementation — was conceived and coded by me.
-AI was used to save time writing the docs, not to do the engineering.
+The the ensemble design, the conditional OCR routing, the mathematical validator and the full implementation was conceived and coded by 50% of me.
+LLMs were used to save time writing the docs, and support .

 # 🧾 Invoice Parser - Multi Agent LLM System